ojasb024/MIPS-5-stage-pipelined-32-bit-CPU/README.md

 ## Vivado Netlist Schematic

-The screenshot below shows the schematic of the synthesized netlist of the CPU which is the hardware implementation of the CPU.
+The screenshot below shows the schematic of the synthesized netlist which is the hardware implementation of the CPU.

 <img width="1698" height="448" alt="image" src="https://github.com/user-attachments/assets/25c1012d-4fda-43f1-9276-631298fea6db" />